Things that Help and Hurt

 - Take Quercetin, which is a superb mast cell secretion blocker.
 The best forms are Prosta-Q , Q-Urol and BP-Qmax because they have guaranteed quercetin content, unlike many other brands that prostatitis expert Dr Shoskes tested and found to have variable amounts of the chemical.
 Cycle 3 weeks on, 1 week off.
 It seems to work better that way.
 Quercetin can also be obtained in smaller quantities from natural sources, like Rooibos (Redbush) Tea, which is delicious hot or cold.

 - A good nonacidic multivitamin that does not irritate the lower urinary tract, for example MultiRight.

-- Magnesium helps prevent muscle spasm and trigger points; you can also get magnesium by putting Epsom Salts in your bathwater.
+- Magnesium helps prevent muscle spasm and trigger points.
+Magnesium glycinate is recommended; magnesium citrate can cause diarrhea.
+You can also get magnesium by putting Epsom Salts in your bathwater.

 - Buffered Vitamin C, up to 2g (2000mg) daily.
 Lowers histamine in blood by up to 38%.
 Protects against leaky gut.
 It’s a natural antihistamine (see studies 1 and 2)

 - Avoid stress!
 This is one of the primary causes of the syndrome.

 - Avoid “edging” (delaying orgasm, stopping yourself from reaching orgasm right when you’re on the cusp).
 It is mentioned by many men as a cause or exacerbating factor in CP/CPPS.